souti3/perl-exam-processing/README.md

 ### Program generate_exam_file.pl
 Besides the already above-mentioned specifiers and modules, generate_exam_file.pl uses the “File::Basename” module from CPAN.
 With this module I was able to extract the file name from the file path.
 In addition, I used the module “List::Util” from CPAN in order to shuffle the answers (randomize the order of the answers).
 ### Program scoring_exams.pl
-In the Perl program scoring_exams.pl I did not used any additional Perl modules from CPAN.
-All specifiers and modules of this program are already listed in the section “valid for both Perl programs”.
+In addition to the already mentioned specifiers and modules in the section “valid for both Perl programs”, I used the following modules in the Perl program scoring_exams.pl: “List::Util qw(reduce)” to find the minimal value in a hash, “Text::Levenshtein qw(distance)” to calculate the edit-distance and “Lingua::EN::StopWords qw(%StopWords)” to remove stop words.
+All of these modules were necessary to complete the extension (part 2).
 ### Module Filechecks.pm
 Like the two Perl programs, the module Filechecks.pm also uses Perl version 5.32.
 It uses the specifiers “warnings” and “experimental 'signatures'” as well as the module “base 'Exporter'”.
 The module exports a subroutine called “inputcheck”.
 ## Randomization of questions - Main task (part 1a)